The Position of Northern Circuit Pupils During Covid-19

 - It is proposed that there will be a programme of Zoom/Skype talks and workshops for current pupils.
 These will be advertised by email.

-- Watch out too for the Advocacy Training sessions coordinated by the Northern Circuit Head of Advocacy, Chris Melton QC, in conjunction with the ICCA (Inns of Court College of Advocacy).
+- Watch out too for the Advocacy Training sessions coordinated by the Northern Circuit Head of Advocacy, Chris Melton KC, in conjunction with the ICCA (Inns of Court College of Advocacy).
 These are primarily for pupils in their second six months.
 Pupils should receive emails about this in mid-April.
 These measures are designed to assist and support pupils as much as possible during the current lockdown.

-- If any member of Circuit, (pupil, supervisor or member of an AETO), has further questions, please do not hesitate to contact David Temkin via email@example.com or Jaime Hamilton QC via Hamilton@9sjs.com Please also remember that the Circuit Task Force has a panel of junior members of the Circuit from all disciplines who are available to discuss any concerns that an individual pupil may have in an entirely confidential manner.
+- If any member of Circuit, (pupil, supervisor or member of an AETO), has further questions, please do not hesitate to contact David Temkin KC via email@example.com or Jaime Hamilton KC via Hamilton@9sjs.com Please also remember that the Circuit Task Force has a panel of junior members of the Circuit from all disciplines who are available to discuss any concerns that an individual pupil may have in an entirely confidential manner.